takezoe/amateras-modeler/README.md

 - Switching display mode (logical or physical) by CTRL+D.
 - Improvement of PostgreSQLDialect, MySQLDialect and OracleDialect.
 - Refreshing imported tables.
--The dictionary which is used for name conversion became customizable.
+- The dictionary which is used for name conversion became customizable.

 See details [here](http://osdn.jp/projects/amateras/wiki/AmaterasERD_1_0_9) about new features.

-### 2011/8/13 - AmaterasUML 1.3.3
+### 2011/08/13 - AmaterasUML 1.3.3

 - Improvement of constructor in the class diagram
 - Improvement of Java generics support